iAmMe27/WoD/README.md

 This could be completely out of field though as I don't have any lower end hardware to test it on.

-You will need at least `200GB` of disk space on an SSD for the installation.
-For the downloads, you will need an extra `125GB`- ideally you want *at least* `350GB` total for install and for temporary Wabbajack work space.
-It doesn't have to be an NVMe SSD, but a HDD of any kind will make the list painfully unplayable.
+You will need at least `240GB` of disk space on an SSD for the installation.
+For the downloads, you will need an extra `150GB`- ideally you want *at least* `390GB` total for install and for temporary Wabbajack work space.
+You don't have to install onto an NVMe SSD but a HDD will be too slow for playing on.
+Once WoD is installed, you can move the downloads to a storage HDD or even delete them if you wish.

 ## Accounts
 In terms of accounts you will need:
   * Nexus Premium Account
-  * LoversLab Account
+  * LoversLab Account - *for manual downloads through your browser.*
   * [Moddingham Account](https://www.moddingham.com/) - *you need this for the latest version of AAF.*

 ## DLC & Creation Club Content